 Students may be able to earn an "HP" with excellent marks in the course's required components, without submitting optional reading reflection assignments.

 In-person attendance in all sessions is mandatory.
 There is no option to join sessions remotely (e.g., via Zoom) or to make up sessions (e.g., by watching recordings).
-Students who miss a class meeting will be dropped from the course.

 CONNECTION TO OTHER COURSES AND THE CORE